Factbox: Apple, Starbucks warn of hit from virus; firms restrict travel, airlines cancel flights

 ** Fliggy, Alibaba’s booking site, offered similar refunds.

-** Some Chinese tour operators such as China International Travel Service offered refunds and many European tour operators canceled tours to China.
+** Some Chinese tour operators such as China International Travel Service offered refunds and many European tour operators cancelled tours to China.

 Reporting by Sophie Yu in Beijing, Jamie Freed in Sydney, Ritsuko Ando in Tokyo, Anna Ringstrom in Stockholm, Ben Blanchard in Taipei, Naomi Tajitsu in Tokyo, Heekyong Yang and Jane Chung in Seoul, Josh Horwitz and Brenda Goh in Shanghai, Pei Li in Beijing, Neil Jerome Morales in Manila, Sumeet Chatterjee in Hong Kong, Paul Arnold and Silke Koltrowitz in Zurich, Laurence Frost in Paris; Writing by Sayantani Ghosh and Josephine Mason; Editing by Shounak Dasgupta, Lisa Shumaker, Tom Hogue and Kim Coghill